PhD frequently asked questions

 Q: Do you conduct information sessions or tours?

 A: The how-to-apply videos on each of the program admission pages provides information similar to an information session.
 Formal tours and information sessions are not offered at this time.
-Please visit us at the UC Davis Pre-Health Conference in October!
+Please visit us at the UC Davis Pre-Health Conference, offered each fall on the Davis campus.
 While this event is not hosted by the School of Nursing, it is a great opportunity to meet and hear from our current students, faculty, and staff.

 Q: What are the programs costs?